austind/iosfw/README.md

 * Logs progress to console and/or file, with configurable verbosity
 * Works with ad-hoc upgrades (interactive) or batch jobs (non-interactive)

+**NOTE:** This is beta software in active development.
+It works well in my environment, but serious bugs are possible.
+Use at your own risk.

 ## Usage

 1. Review [`config/config.yaml`](https://github.com/austind/iosfw/blob/master/config/config.yaml) and [`config/images.yaml`](https://github.com/austind/iosfw/blob/master/config/images.yaml) and match them to your requirements.
 Defaults are sane enough for most environments, but don't take any chances :)